Plagued-Stitch/SimplePageObjectPattern/README.md

 NOTE: install "pytest-selenium" first, because this package install all pytest module packages but with latest versions, then override other packages

-You can use CMD and link requirements.txt(requirements.txt):
+You can use CMD and link requirements.txt:

 ```bash
 pip install -r requirements